Find personal benefits, and academic and research services and resources available to clinical faculty members across the province.

 Office Plaques help recognize your contribution to teaching the next generation of health professions.
 Please e-mail email@example.com to request delivery.

 Business cards with the UBC logo indicating your appointment and rank can be ordered through your department/school for a nominal charge.
+Note: UBC business cards must list an official UBC address (not a private practice address).

 UBC has a membership with Kids & Co., a Canadian child care company, which allows UBC faculty access to Kids & Co. child care spaces.